 Medify Air MA-15 has this button installed, and it allows you to control all the LED indicators on the appliance.
-You can set it in 4 levels, and therefore, control the brightness of every indicator.
-If you prefer the darkness, simply press the button for as long as the light appears.
+You can set it in 4 levels and control every indicator’s brightness.
+If you prefer darkness, simply press the button for as long as the light appears.
 This feature is a useful tool for those of you who plan to have an air purifier placed in your bedroom.

 GermGuardian AC-4825 doesn’t have this button.
 But, besides the UV-C light, GermGuardian doesn’t have any other indicator that could distress you from your activities.
 This is a good enough reason for me to think that not having the Dimmer button is not a disadvantage at all.